Dualities of dihedral and generalised quaternion codes and applications to quantum codes: Some numerical examples

 \section{Some numerical examples}

 This final section is devoted to illustrate how the theoretical results stated in this paper can be applied.
-In some of the following examples, we will construct some dihedral codes, arising from the group algebra $\Fqq[D_n]$, that are hermitian self-orthogonal, and we will apply the hermitian CSS construction (see Subsection~\ref{pre:CSS}) to obtain quantum-error correcting codes which are optimal.
-Additionally, in the last example concerning a group algebra $\Fq[Q_n]$, we will apply Corollary~\ref{cor_quat_self} to illustrate the incorrect formula appearing in \cite[Theorem 4.5]{GaoYue21} on the number of euclidean self-orthogonal $Q_n$-codes over $\Fq$.
+In the first examples that follow, we will construct some hermitian self-orthogonal dihedral codes arising from the group algebra $\Fqq[D_n]$.
+Then we will apply the hermitian CSS construction (see subsection~\ref{pre:CSS}) to obtain quantum-error correcting codes which achieve the best distance for their length and dimension and, therefore, are optimal codes.
+Additionally, in the last two examples we illustrate the incorrect formulae appearing in \cite[Theorem 4.3]{CaoCaoFu23} and \cite[Theorem 4.5]{GaoYue21}, respectively, on the number of hermitian self-orthogonal $D_n$-codes over $\Fqq$ and on the number of euclidean self-orthogonal $Q_n$-codes over $\Fq$.